-Before John Landis became acquitted for the untimely deaths of three people, before Dan Ayrkroyd became a crazy person and before Eddie Murphy went through a divorce that nearly upended his career, they made Trading Places.
+Before John Landis became acquitted for the untimely deaths of three people, before Dan Aykroyd became a crazy person and before Eddie Murphy went through a divorce that nearly upended his career, they made Trading Places.

-This re-telling of the Prince and the Pauper sees Aykroyd as a upper-class broker and Murphy as a street-wise hustler who are made part of an elaborate bet.
-Perhaps becoming best known for a topless Jamie Lee Curtis by horny teenage boys everywhere, Curtis and Denholm Elliot raise the movie sky high while the leads rangle the most out of the comedy potential of the film.
+This re-telling of the Prince and the Pauper sees Aykroyd as an upper-class broker and Murphy as a street-wise hustler who are made part of an elaborate bet.
+Perhaps becoming best known for a topless Jamie Lee Curtis by horny teenage boys everywhere, Curtis and Denholm Elliot raise the movie sky high while the leads rangle the most comedy potential out of the film.
 The Christmas setting is a little unimportant, but it adds an extra layer of setting and provides Aykroyd with his most iconic outfit in the muddy Santa.
 Some of its humour is dated – Murphy’s 80s output is very dated today – but it holds up as a glimpse into what was.

 13) THE CHRISTMAS CHRONICLES